NoobKyle/ThinkLynk/about.markdown

 # About
 -

-Hey, my name is Kyle - a 16 year old Full-Stack Web Developer.
+Hey, my name is Kyle - a Full-Stack Developer.

-I have been coding for 3+ years now and have made many projects some which were not big enough to be put out to the world and are now collecting dust on my hardrives.
+I have been coding for 4+ years now and have made many projects some which were not big enough to be put out to the world and are now collecting dust on my hardrives.

 I figured there could be someone out there in the world who could need one of the ideas I would have come up with or just think they are cool and would want to make their own version.
 So I created this site.